iclr-blogposts/2024/_posts/2024-05-07-double-descent-demystified.md

 \end{align*}
 $$

-We choose this optimization problem because it is the one gradient descent implicitly minimizes (App. \ref{app:why_sgd_regularizes}).
+We choose this optimization problem because it is the one gradient descent implicitly minimizes.
 The solution to this optimization problem uses the Gram matrix $X X^T \in \mathbb{R}^{N \times N}$:

 $$\hat{\vec{\beta}}_{over} = X^T (X X^T)^{-1} Y.$$